 If the liable driver remains at large, an accident attorney can investigate the crash and the victim’s auto insurance policy to determine other possible compensation sources available to the victim.
-The three alternative insurance coverage that residents of Las Vegas and Nevada at large can purchase to protect themselves in the event of a hit-and-run accident include:
+The three alternative insurance coverages that residents of Las Vegas and Nevada can purchase to protect themselves in the event of a hit-and-run accident include

 - Uninsured Motorist Coverage (UM): This policy covers losses if the liable driver carries no auto insurance.

 - Underinsured Motorist Coverage (UIM): This policy covers the remainder if the liable driver’s insurance cannot cover the full extent of the victim’s losses or damages.

 - Medical Payments Coverage (Med Pay): This optional form of auto insurance pays for the losses of the injured driver and the passengers.
 In Las Vegas, people injured in a hit-and-run accident who don’t have UIM can use Med Pay to cover the cost of their injuries.

 Accidents sometimes lead to the death of one or several parties involved.
 If a person loses a loved one in a hit-and-run accident, the person can file a hit-and-run wrongful death claim against the liable party, or the liable party’s insurer.
 If the fleeing driver stays on the run, an attorney can review the deceased person’s auto insurance policy and find potential sources of compensation for the surviving family member.